-All Crea-1.
-It is important to remember that it gives us an account of tion in all creation, whether primary or secondary; but with special Six Days. reference to the latter, in the preparation of the earth for the history of man and redemption.
-Strictly speaking, there is no distinction between these; the six days' work, we are told subsequently, included the universe: In six days the Lord made Ex. xxxi.
-17. heaven and the earth.
-However the days are interpreted they embrace all.
-Whatever basis of truth there may be in the general theory of evolution, which, as working in the great cosmical forces of inanimate nature, takes the form or many forms of the Nebular Hypothesis, and, as working in animated nature, takes the form or many forms of Development, must be made consistent with this doctrine of creation.
-But the Scriptural Cosmogony makes the will of God, expressed in fact, first the origin of all things, and then the Law behind these other laws.
-Before our Biblical Chaos and above it and around it there was a steadfast and tranquil cosmical system, the result of secondary creation acting through the natural laws which it fixed : it was only the earth that was without form and void.
+of all creation, whether primary or secondary; but with special reference to the latter, in the preparation of the earth for the history of man and redemption.
+Strictly speaking, there is no distinction between these; the six days' work, we are told subsequently, included the universe: In six days the Lord made heaven and the earth.
+However the days are interpreted they embrace the sum of things.
+What basis of truth there is in the general theory of evolution, which, as working in the great cosmical forces of inanimate nature, takes the form or many forms of the Nebular Hypothesis, and, as working in animated nature, takes the form or many forms of Development, must be made consistent with this doctrine of creation.
+But the Scriptural Cosmogony makes

+Bx. xxxi.
+17. the will of God, expressed in fact, first the origin of all things, and then the Law behind these other laws.
+Before our Biblical Chaos and above it and around it there was a steadfast and tranquil cosmical system, the result of secondary creation acting through the natural laws which it fixed: it was only the earth that was without form and void.
 And the six days of our account Gen. i.
-2. exhibit this truth with special reference to our economy.
-There was a development from term to term, but each stage marks a new creation in this development.
-When this evolution of species ended, and all types were consummated in Man, creation closed, and God rested and was refreshed; but only to begin again, in a Ex. xxxi. third sabbatic economy, the continuous uncreating regulation of all minor evolutions : My Father worketh hitherto.
+2. exhibit this truth with special reference to our economy. was a development from term to term, but each stage marks a new creation in this development.
+When this evolution of species ended, and all types were consummated in Man, creation closed, and God rested and was refreshed; but only to begin again, in a Ex. xxxi. third sabbatic economy, the continuous uncreating regulation of all minor evolutions: My Father worketh hitherto.
 The record in John v.
 Genesis thus includes both primary and secondary creation.
 Its opening words alone declare the former: In the beginning God Gen. i.
 1. created the heaven and the earth.
 Between that beginning and the chaos of the second verse, when the earth was without form and void, Gen. i.
 2. and darkness was upon the face of the deep, and the Spirit of God moved upon the face of the waters, some have interposed a space, giving the widest possible or necessary latitude for the geological ages demanded by modern science.
 On this principle of interpretation the second verse itself leaves the operation of the forming and fashioning Spirit indeterminate.
 The light of revelation has risen only with dimness as yet upon the scene.
-The record has not for its object the details of creation as such ; but only so far as they concern the coming history of mankind.
-This is thought to be obvious from the distinction between heaven and earth in the first verse, and the suppression of heaven in the second.
-The silence that reigns after the first great declaration is regarded as at once a warning and an encouragement both to theology and to geology: only there can the reconciliation be sought, and there it may be found.
+The record has not for its object the details of creation as such; but only so far as they concern the coming history of mankind.
+This is thought to be obvious from the distinction between heaven and earth in the first verse, and the suppression of heaven in the The silence that reigns after the first great declaration is regarded as at once a warning and an encouragement both to theology and to geology: only there can the reconciliation be sought, and there it may be found.
 But, whatever of truth there may be in this, it still remains that the six days' work of creation blends the primary and secondary in one: the sabbatic commandment in the Decalogue being witness.